 Retirement Saving Isn’t Their Top Priority Right Now

-Not surprisingly, putting aside cash for retirement is not top of mind for most Millennials.
+Not surprisingly, putting aside cash for retirement is not top of mind for most millennials.
 They are too busy battling with debt.
-The 18th Annual Transamerica Retirement survey revealed that 45 percent of Millennials marked saving for retirement as a financial priority.
-Meanwhile, 67 percent of Millennials named paying off debt as a priority.
+The 18th Annual Transamerica Retirement survey revealed that 45% of millennials marked saving for retirement as a financial priority.
+Meanwhile, 67% of millennials named paying off debt as a priority.

-Many Millennials may recall the major stock market decline in 2001 and the financial crisis in 2008 and 2009.
+Many millennials may recall the major stock market decline in 2001 and the financial crisis in 2008 and 2009.
 They may have memories of loved ones losing jobs and losing a lot of money in the markets.
-Despite a lengthy bull market since, these memories may impact their investing approach and cause them to act cautiously.
+Despite a lengthy bull market in recent years, these memories may impact their investing approach and cause them to act cautiously.

-A survey from Bankrate revealed that 30 percent of Millennials see cash as their favorite investment.
+A survey from Bankrate revealed that 30% of millennials see cash as their favorite investment.
 All other generations said they preferred stocks.